arm-developer-tools/windowsperf/CONTRIBUTING.md

 All changes you commit or submit by merge request should follow these simple guidelines:
 * Use merge requests.
 * Should build without new warnings or errors.
-Please use project's solution file to drive build and test process.
+Please use the project's solution file to drive the build and test process.
-* Please do not squash your Merge Request's commits into one commit.
-Split PR into many meaningful commit, we can review separately.
+* Please do not squash your Merge Request commits into one commit.
+Split PR into many meaningful commits, we can review separately.
 * Code should be free from profanities in any language.

 # Commits in your merge requests should

 * One commit should represent one meaningful change.
-E.g. please do not add new header file and in the same commit update project solution.
+E.g. Please do not add a new header file and in the same commit update project solution.
-* Have short (72 chars or less) meaningful subject.
+* Have short (72 chars or less) meaningful subjects.
 * Have a useful subject prefixed (E.g.: `"wperf: Refactor header files"`).
 See next chapter for details.
 * Separate subject from body with a blank line.
 * Use the imperative mood in the subject line.